Injective Envelopes and (Gorenstein) Flat Covers

 By using the result about the equivalent characterization of Noetherian rings obtained in Section 3, we first prove in Section 4 that the flat dimension of the injective envelope of any (Gorenstein) flat left $R$-module is at most the flat dimension of the injective envelope of $_RR$ for a left and right Noetherian ring $R$.
 Then we investigate the relation between the injective envelopes of (Gorenstein) flat modules and (Gorenstein) flat covers of injective modules.
 We give a list of equivalent conditions relating these notions.
 For a left and right Noetherian ring $R$, we prove that the injective envelope of $_RR$ is (Gorenstein) flat if and only if the injective envelope of every Gorenstein flat left $R$-module is (Gorenstein) flat, if and only if the injective envelope of every flat left $R$-module is (Gorenstein) flat, if and only if the (Gorenstein) flat cover of every injective left $R$-module is injective, and if and only if the opposite version of one of these conditions is satisfied.
+We remark that these equivalent conditions hold true for commutative Gorenstein rings by [B], but any of these conditions and the condition that $R$ is Gorenstein are independent in general.

 In this section, we give some terminology and some preliminary results for later use.

 ([E]) Let $R$ be a ring and $\mathcal{C}$ a subcategory of $\Mod R$.
 The homomorphism $f: C\to D$ in $\Mod R$ with $C\in \mathcal{C}$ is said to be a {\it $\mathcal{C}$-precover} of $D$ if for any homomorphism $g: C' \to D$ in $\Mod R$ with $C'\in \mathcal{C}$, there exists a homomorphism $h: C'\to C$ such that the following diagram commutes: The homomorphism $f: C\to D$ is said to be {\it right minimal} if an endomorphism $h: C\to C$ is an automorphism whenever $f=fh$.
 A $\mathcal{C}$-precover $f: C\to D$ is called a {\it $\mathcal{C}$-cover} if $f$ is right minimal.
 Dually, the notions of a {\it $\mathcal{C}$-preenvelope}, a {\it left minimal homomorphism} and {\it a $\mathcal{C}$-envelope} are defined.